open-source-tabletop/devils-bluff/module-rules.md

 | Damage is equal to Toughness                 | 9+           |
 | Damage is higher than Toughness              | 11+          |
 | Damage is double, or higher, than Toughness  | 13           |

+## Objectives

+Objectives in Devil's Bluff are secured on a successful Skill Draw rather than a fixed value.

 ## Routing